edly-io/forum/docs/testing.rst

 Testing
 #######

-forum has an assortment of test cases and code quality checks to catch potential problems during development.
+This project has an assortment of test cases and code quality checks to catch potential problems during development.
 To run them all in the version of Python you chose for your virtualenv:

 .. code-block:: bash

-    $ make validate
+    $ make test-all

 To run just the unit tests: